Self-care continues to be a popular buzzword.

 A Take-Home Message

-The art of taking good care of ourselves includes some basics: Eating and sleeping well, getting regular exercise, and paying attention to our breath are among them, while ensuring that our self-talk is kind is also key.
+The art of taking good care of ourselves includes some basics; eating and sleeping well, getting regular exercise, and paying attention to our breath are among them, and ensuring that our self-talk is kind is also key.

 Other than that, we should refrain from prescribing specific activities to our clients.
 Self-care means very different things to different people.
 As the ancients in Asia knew well, self-care is essentially about managing our energy wisely.